Software Engineering: A Modern Approach

 }

-When design gets more abstract and involves larger units like packages or folders, it is called architectural design.
-Essentially, software architecture refers to the organization of a system at a higher level of abstraction than the one involving classes or comparable code units.
+When design becomes more abstract and involves larger units like packages or folders, it is called architectural design.
+Essentially, software architecture refers to the organization of a system at a higher level of abstraction than that involving classes or comparable code units.

 1.2.3 Construction

-Construction refers to the implementation phase, otherwise known as coding the system.
-This involves making crucial choices, such as deciding on the algorithms and data structures to use, installing and configuring third-party frameworks and libraries, defining exception handling policies, reaching a consensus on standards for names, indentation, and code documentation, and also selecting the development tools, such as compilers, integrated development environments (IDEs), debuggers, database managers, and interface building tools.
+Construction refers to the implementation phase, also known as programming the system.
+This involves making numerous choices, such as deciding on the algorithms and data structures to use, installing and configuring third-party frameworks and libraries, defining exception handling policies, reaching a consensus on coding standards (including naming conventions, indentation rules, and code documentation practices), and also selecting the development tools, such as compilers, integrated development environments (IDEs), debuggers, version control systems, databases, interface builders, and AI-based code completion tools.

 1.2.4 Testing

-Testing involves executing a program with a finite set of cases and checking whether it delivers the expected results.
-As 1982 Turing Award recipient Edsger W. Dijkstra succinctly put it:
+Testing involves executing a program with a finite set of cases and verifying whether it delivers the expected results.
+As the 1982 Turing Award recipient Edsger W. Dijkstra succinctly put it:

 Software testing can reveal the presence of bugs, but not their absence.

 There are at least three relevant points we would like to address about testing in this first chapter.
-First, we should mention that there are many types of tests, including unit tests (testing small code units like a class), integration tests (testing larger units like a set of classes), performance tests (checking system performance under specific loads), and usability tests (evaluating the system’s user interface’s usability).
+First, we should mention that there are many types of tests, including unit tests (testing small code units like a class), integration tests (testing larger units like a set of classes), performance tests (checking system performance under specific loads), and usability tests (evaluating the usability of the system’s user interface).

 Second, testing serves both verification and validation purposes.
-Verification ensures a system conforms to its specifications, while validation checks if the system meets the customer needs.
-The two concepts are distinct because specifications may at times fail to meet customer needs.
-This might be due to misunderstandings between developers and users or due to poor explanations by users.
+Verification ensures a system conforms to its specifications, while validation checks if the system fulfills the customer’s needs.
+The two concepts are distinct because specifications may at times fail to meet customers’ needs.
+This might be due to misunderstandings between developers and users or to poor explanations by users.

 Two phrases commonly used to distinguish verification and validation are: